 Jesus Is The Last

-There are so many aspects to what Jesus accomplished at the cross.
-Yet, the most astounding is found in two Scriptures taken from the words of the apostle Paul.
+There are many aspects to what Jesus accomplished at the cross.
+Yet, the most astounding is found in two Scriptures taken from the words of Saint Paul.
 The first is in 1 Corinthians 15:45-47:

 "And so it is written, the first man Adam was made a living soul; the last Adam was made a quickening spirit.
 Howbeit that was not first which is spiritual, but that which is natural; and afterward that which is spiritual.
 The first man is of the earth, earthy: the second man is the Lord from heaven."

-The New Testament teaches that all of us have sinned --there are no exceptions.
+The New Testament reveals that all of us have sinned - and there are no exceptions.
 We inherited our sinful condition (and the condemnation and damnation to hell that goes with it) as a free unmerited gift from the disobedience of the first Adam, who is the father of the human race.
 All of us received this "gift of death" without having to do anything to obtain it.
-Yet, Paul tells us that Jesus is the "Last Adam".
-I find it interesting that he didn't refer to Jesus as "the second Adam".
-There will not be another Adam ....JESUS IS THE LAST.
-Through the obedience of the Last Adam (note that it's not our obedience), the free gift of righteousness came upon all unto justification of life.
-This means that the Last Adam COMPLETELY REVERSED what the first Adam did--and THAT ALLOWS THE GIFT OF RIGHTEOUSNESS TO COME UPON ALL BELIEVERS in a similar fashion that sin and damnation originally came upon the human race -- AS A GIFT FROM THE DEVIL.
-The only condition I see from the New Testament Scriptures to receive this "free gift of righteousness" (as God refers to it) is faith in Christ.
-That means we have no excuse for failure .
-It means any believer in Christ, no matter how weak or deficient in good works, can't be anything but completely righteous because God gives it as a "free gift".
-1 Corinthians 5:21 calls this unique gift, "God's righteousness", which means it can never originate from you.
-It comes from God as a benefit of the "New Covenant in the blood of Christ".
-This is one of the most amazing Scriptures in the New Testament.
-Yet, few Christians believe or live in the light of its truth because they've been spiritually misled by the counterfeit Christian Church.
+However, Paul tells us that Jesus is the "Last Adam".
+We find it interesting that he didn't refer to Jesus as "the second Adam".
+This means there will not be another Adam ...
+Jesus is the last.
+Through the obedience of the Last Adam (notice that it's not our obedience), the free gift of righteousness came upon all unto justification of life.
+This means that the Last Adam completely reversed all the consequences of the first Adam's disobedience.
+This reversal allows the gift of righteousness to come upon all believers in a similar fashion that sin and damnation originally came upon the human race - as a gift from the devil.
+According to the New Testament, the only condition to receive this "free gift of righteousness" (as God refers to it) is believing on His Son Jesus Christ.
+That means we have no excuse for failure ... and any believer in Christ, no matter how weak or deficient in good works, can't be anything but completely righteous because God gives it as an "unmerited and undeserved gift".
+1 Corinthians 5:21 calls this unique gift, "God's righteousness", which means it can never originate from human effort.
+It comes from God as a prepaid, blood-bought benefit of the "New Covenant".
+This is one of the most amazing truths in the New Testament.
+Yet, few Christians live in its light ... because they've been spiritually misled by the counterfeit Christian Church.

 In John 3:14-16 Jesus said: